Most people underestimate the detrimental effect that high blood pressure has on their health.

 Arterial hypertension is a condition that many people leave untreated for years or even decades,

-and that’s a potentially life-threatening attitude in the long run.
-High blood pressure is extremely
+and that’s a potentially life-threatening attitude in the long run. hypertension is extremely

 detrimental for the kidneys, so make sure to visit a nephrologist every once in a while to make sure